Is It Safe to Travel to Colombia in 2026?

 The U.S. State Department advises against all travel to the following areas due to extreme risk:

-- Arauca, Cauca (excluding Popayán), and Norte de Santander departments
+- Arauca, Cauca (excluding Popayán), Valle del Cauca (excluding Cali), and Norte de Santander departments

 ▶Level 4 — Do Not Travel2 regions

-▶Arauca, Cauca (excluding Popayán), and Norte de Santander departments
+▶Arauca, Cauca (excluding Popayán), Valle del Cauca (excluding Cali), and Norte de Santander departments

 Do not travel to these areas for any reason.
 Violent crime, like armed robbery and murder, is common in these locations.
-Terrorist groups are active in some areas here.
+Terrorist groups are active in some of these areas.
 Due to the risks, U.S. government employees working in Colombia are prohibited from traveling to these areas.
+U.S. government employees are allowed to travel to Popayán and Cali with permission only.

 Do not travel to this area for any reason.
 Crime, kidnapping, and armed conflict are common here.
-Do not cross the border into Venezuela from Colombia.
-You may be detained by Venezuelan authorities.
-Due to the risks, the U.S. government has limited ability to provide emergency services to U.S. citizens here.
 Due to the risks, U.S. government employees working in Colombia are prohibited from traveling to this region.
 The Colombia-Venezuela border is not clearly marked.
-Avoid the area due to the r
+Avoid the area due to the risk of accidentally crossing into Venezuela.

 Colombia has 2 distinct regions with varying advisory levels.
 Risk conditions differ significantly by area.